alloy-rs/core/crates/abi/type_system.md

 ## Why?

 The ABI encoding scheme, is tailored to the EVM and to Solidity specifically.
-Its internals are complex and may not be well-understood by solidity devs.
+Its internals are complex and may not be well-understood by Solidity devs.
 However, Solidity devs generally do understand Solidity types.
 As a result, we decided the best way to represent ABI coding was as a method on Solidity types.